Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Crispy Ambulance.
+Every great song by Crispian St. Peters.
 All the underground hits.

-All Bootsy's Rubber Band tracks.
-I heard you have a vinyl of every Marmalade record on German import.
+All KRS-One tracks.
+I heard you have a vinyl of every Arthur Verocai record on German import.

-I hear you're buying a harpsichord and an organ and are throwing your macbook out the window because you want to make something real.
-You want to make a Ronnie Foster record.
+I hear you're buying a guitar and a synthesizer and are throwing your macbook out the window because you want to make something real.
+You want to make a Grandmaster Flash and the Furious Five record.

-I hear that you and your band have sold your harpsichord and bought a guitar.
+I hear that you and your band have sold your güiro and bought a sitar.

-I hear that you and your band have sold your guitar and bought a harpsichord.
+I hear that you and your band have sold your sitar and bought a güiro.

 I hear everybody that you know is more relevant than everybody that I know.